All-purpose lightweight individual carrying equipment: Fighting load components

-Belt, Individual Equipment – The belt is constructed of Army Shade 7 olive drab nylon webbing with blacked metal hardware and either green or black plastic hardware.
+Belt, individual equipment – The belt is constructed of Army shade 7 olive drab nylon webbing with blacked metal hardware and either 'green' (gray) or black plastic hardware.
 The medium size individual equipment belt (NSN 8465-00-001-6488) is for soldiers with waists measuring under 30 in and size large (NSN 8465-00-001-6487) is for those with waists measuring 30 in or over.
 The length of the belt is adjusted at each end by means of adjusting clamps which slide along the belt when opened.
 The ALICE system belt mounted components are attached to the belt with slide keepers.
 Slide keepers are colloquially known as alice clips.
 The bottom row of eyelets on the belt provide for mounting of accoutrements that have an M-1910 double hook.
-The eyelets along the top of the individual equipment belt are for attaching the individual equipment belt suspenders.
+The eyelets along the top of the individual equipment belt are for attaching the individual equipment suspenders.

-In 1981, the new Belt, Individual Equipment, LC-2 was introduced with the green plastic quick-release buckle and was assigned the National Stock Number 8465-01-120-0674 (medium) and 8465-01-120-0675 (large).
+In 1981, the new belt, individual equipment, LC-2 was introduced with the green plastic quick-release buckle and was assigned the National Stock Number 8465-01-120-0674 (medium) and 8465-01-120-0675 (large).

-Carrier, Intrenching Tool – The intrenching tool carrier is molded of EVA and the top flap is secured by means of two metal snap fasteners.
+Carrier, intrenching tool – The intrenching tool carrier is molded of EVA (ethylene-vinyl acetate) and the top flap is secured by means of two metal snap fasteners.
 It attaches to the individual equipment belt by means of two slide keepers.
-The intrenching tool carrier is designed to accommodate the lightweight collapsible Intrenching Tool, Hand (NSN 5120-00-878-5932).
+The intrenching tool carrier is designed to accommodate the lightweight collapsible intrenching tool, hand (NSN 5120-00-878-5932).

-Case, Field First Aid Dressing/Unmounted Magnetic Compass – Also known as First Aid Dressing/Compass Case, the first aid case is constructed of Army Shade 106 olive green water repellent treated 7.25 oz nylon duck.
+Case, field first aid dressing/unmounted magnetic compass – also known as first aid dressing/compass case, the first aid case is constructed of Army shade 106 olive green water repellent treated 7.25 oz nylon duck.
 It is 8+1/2 in long with flap open; approximately 4+1/2 in wide, and forms a 4 in deep pocket.
-It has a metal snap-type fastener closure and is attached to the individual equipment belt or individual equipment belt suspenders by a single slide keeper.
-The field first aid dressing case is designed to accommodate either the Dressing, First Aid, Field (NSN 6510-00-159-4883) or the Compass, Magnetic, Unmounted (NSN 6605-00-151-5337).
+It has a metal snap-type fastener closure and is attached to the individual equipment belt or individual equipment suspenders by a single slide keeper.
+The field first aid dressing case is designed to accommodate either the dressing, first aid, field (NSN 6510-00-159-4883) or the compass, magnetic, unmounted (NSN 6605-00-151-5337).